• Skip to primary navigation

 Instructions

-• Prepare crust by patting it into a pie dish if it did not come in a pie dish.
+• Prepare bottom pie crust by patting it into a pie dish if not using a store-bought pie tin.

 • Stir together, berries, sugar, and flour in a large bowl.
 Dump in pie dish with crust in it.
 Drizzle top with melted butter.
-Cover with top pie crust if you want to do a double crust.
+Cover with top with full pie crust if you want to do a double crust.
+You can also lay strips across for a lattice top.

-• Press a fork in the edges of the pie where the 2 pastries meet.
-Poke holes in top of crust for ventalation.
+• Press a fork in the edges of the pie where the 2 pastries meet to crimp edges.
+Poke holes in top of crust for ventilation.
 Refrigerate for about 10-15 minutes.

-• Bake at 400 degrees for 40-45 mins or until juice is coming out of holes and pie crust is brown.
-Serve your mulberry pie topped off with ice cream or whipped cream.
+• Cover the pie with aluminum foil.
+Bake at 400 degrees for 40-45 mins or until juice is coming out of holes and pie crust is brown.
+Let cool on wire rack.
+Serve your mulberry pie topped off with a scoop of vanilla ice cream or whipped cream.

 Nutrition